 Use Ordinary Poison for Ground Nests

-If wasps have built a nest inside a wall or your shed or workshop, they may be tricky to eliminate.
+If wasps have built a nest inside a wall, they may be tricky to eliminate.
 That is, unless you want to pull the siding off your house or peel back the roof.
 I assume the answer to that is “hell no.” That means that we are going to have to do some detective work.
-Watch where your invaders are entering and exiting your structure.
+Watch where your invaders are entering and exiting your house.
 Is there more than one hole in the area?
 Places where siding and edging don’t quite line up, holes in your soffit?
 Is the nest actually in your roof or attic?
 Next buy a bottle of Sevin dust and puff as much of the dust as you can into the hole.
 Then seal it and all other holes up with foam or caulk.
 Watch the area for further activity, and reapply dust if necessary.

 Preventing Future Wasps